ccjmne/blog/content/posts/javascript-generator-function.md

   Don't take my word for it: try for yourself to implement this solution;
 chances are it's only then that you'll best appreciate the generator `function*`.<br>
-  Though nowadays, I might prefer to use `Array#flat` instead, which, contrary to a naive belief, actually performs *better*.
+  Though nowadays, for this specific example, I might rather reach for `Array#flat` instead, which, contrary to a naive belief, actually performs *better*.

 And don't hesitate to share with me if you ever come across a legitimate use for JavaScript's generators: I would love to know what you're tinkering with.